-There are no restrictions for ambulance/emergency vehicles ' all vehicle movement will go through the Medic Control.
-No other vehicle movements will be permitted in public arenas while the event is live.
+There is no restriction for any ambulance/emergency vehicle movement during the event.
+This will be coordinated by both Medic Control & the Organiser.
+However, in light of recent incidents, Organisers have been advised that no other vehicle movements should will be permitted in public areas whilst the event is live.
 This instruction can only be overridden by the event organiser.